bhyland/ccsqa2025-play-at-home/README.md

 - The specifications or requirements it must meet.
 - Any templates or style guides.

+> [!TIP]
-> [!Tip] You can use AI to help refine your specifications before you begin.
+> You can use AI to help refine your specifications before you begin.